UltraEngine/Documentation/CPP_StripExt.md

 | path | full file path |

 ## Returns ##
-Returns file path with the extension removed.
+Returns the file path with the extension removed.